emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 |Observability or Interaction with Other domain|Room sensor (hvac…)|Data Center Case| |
 |Observability|flexible (future-proof) description of the nature of the sources of the energy used |Standard metric| |

-# Requirements extracted from [sustainability-insights] uses cases, limiting them to energy consumption vs sustainability:
+# Requirements extracted from [sustainability-insights] uses cases

+There are limited to energy consumption vs sustainability

 |category|requirements|note|Priority|
 |:----|:----|:----|:----|